 Raster configuration

-- Layer enable/disable checkbox
+Layer enable/disable checkbox

-- Weight attributes as spinbox & slider (they get adjusted to sum 100 at run time)
+Weight attributes as spinbox & slider (they get adjusted to sum 100 at run time)

-- Utility function configuration, select between:
+Utility function configuration, select between:

 a.
 Min-Max scaling.

 b.
-Max-Min scaling, same but inverted
+Max-Min scaling, same as above, but inverted.

 c.
-Bi-Piecewise-Linear Values, with its two breakpoint setup as data real values
+Bi-Piecewise-Linear Values, with its two breakpoint setup as data real values.

 e.
-Step-Up value function, with a single breakpoint setup as data real value
+Step-Up value function, with a single breakpoint setup as data real value.

 f.
-Step-Up percentage function, with a single breakpoint setup as percentage
+Step-Up percentage function, with a single breakpoint setup as percentage.

 g.
-Step-Down value function, with a single breakpoint setup as data real value
+Step-Down value function, with a single breakpoint setup as data real value.

 h.
-Step-Down percentage function, with a single breakpoint setup as percentage
+Step-Down percentage function, with a single breakpoint setup as percentage.

 Notice that for the Bi-Piecewise-Linear functions (c. and d.) crossing the breakpoints will invert the function’s slope.

-If you choose to use the real values, please note that you may have to wait for Qgis to load the real values in the parameters section.
+Finally by one of them being 1 (or maximun observation) instead of 0, you get the other flat part removed.
+If you choose to use the real values, please note that you may have to wait for QGIS to load the real values in the parameters section.

 Known issues

-- Currently different datatypes than Float-32 is untested
+Currently different datatypes than Float-32 is untested

 About us

-Role |
+Role

-Where |
+Where

-Method |
+Method

-Outreach |
+Outreach

-https://www.fire2a.com |
+https://www.fire2a.com

-fire2a@fire2a.com |
+fire2a@fire2a.com

-User docs |
+User docs

-https://fire2a.github.io/docs/ |
+https://fire2a.github.io/docs/

-github-issues “forum” |
+github-issues “forum”

-Algorithms docs |
+Algorithms docs

-https://fire2a.github.io/fire2a-lib/ |
+https://fire2a.github.io/fire2a-lib/

-Pull Requests |
+Pull Requests

-Developer docs |
+Developer docs

-https://www.github.com/fire2a |
+https://www.github.com/fire2a

-Pull Requests |
+Pull Requests

 Developed by fdobad.82 @ Signal App